 Welcome!

-**NOTICE: Effective October 5, 2025 the Traditional Latin Mass in the Diocese of Charlotte has moved to the Chapel of the Little Flower, in Mooresville, North Carolina.
-This is now the only location where the Traditional Latin Mass will be offered beginning Sunday October 5.
+**NOTICE: The Traditional Latin Mass in the Diocese of Charlotte has moved to the Chapel of the Little Flower, in Mooresville, North Carolina.
+This is now the only location where the Traditional Latin Mass is offered.
 For more information please see our Latin Mass Chapel page.**

 Chapel of the Little Flower, 757 Oakridge Farm, Mooresville, NC 28115